edgewood1/simple-node-server/README.md

 server.js
 -node server

 to do
+X add redux
-- get this on github
+X get this on github
-- get this on a server
+X get this on a server
-- get a domain name
+X get a domain name
+- move redux to own folder
+- setup webpack
+- add a database
 - create a mobile / desktop view
   - react
   - litelement
-- move store into its own place
-- hook up database (on a different server)
-- bundler -

-standard: mobile view
+mobile view

 -input
 -list

-standarddesktop:
+desktop:

 gmail
 - two tool bars